minvws/nl-rdo-dusi-portal/README.md

 ### TL;DR

-Make sure you have PHP 8.2 and composer installed.
+Make sure you have PHP 8.2, composer, node and npm installed.

 On Mac: